apetrovic6/nix-wrapper-modules/README.md

 package = extendedConfig.wrapper;
 ```

-The `extend` function re-evaluates the module with both the original settings and the new module, allowing you to override or add to the existing configuration.
+The `apply` function re-evaluates the module with both the original settings and the new module, allowing you to override or add to the existing configuration.

 ## Example Modules